joshbaskaran/FEGA-Norway-fork/lib/crypt4gh/README.md

 ```
 ./gradlew lib:crypt4gh:build [-Pversion=<version>]
 ```
 This will create two JAR-files in the "lib/crypt4gh/build/libs" directory: one named `crypt4gh.jar` and another "fat" JAR named `crypt4gh-tool.jar` that includes all the external dependencies needed to run Crypt4GH as a stand-alone command-line tool.
-If the version number is specified, it will be appended to the filenames.
+If the version number is specified, it will be appended to the filenames and also included in the Manifest file.

 ## Usage
 The `crypt4gh` command below is an alias for `java -jar path/to/crypt4gh-tool.jar`